Arroyo chub

+The arroyo chub (Gila orcuttii) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, chubs, Eurasian minnows and related species.
+This species is found only in the coastal streams of southern California, United States.

 Description

-The Arroyo chub is a small to moderately small cyprinid fish with a robust, fusiform body and a thick caudal peduncle.
+The Arroyo chub is a small to moderately small fish with a robust, fusiform body and a thick caudal peduncle.
 It has a rounded snout, a terminal to slightly subterminal mouth, and proportionally large eyes.

 Coloration: The dorsal surface is typically olive or gray, transitioning to silver or white on the ventral side.
 Many individuals display a faint lateral stripe.

 Fin anatomy: The species exhibits the typical cyprinid arrangement of a single dorsal fin along with pectoral, pelvic, anal, and forked caudal fins.
 The dorsal fin has 8 rays, and the anal fin has 7 rays.
 Males often develop enlarged fins and breeding tubercles on the pectoral fins during the spawning season.

-Size: Adults generally reach 7-10 cm (2.8-4 in), with larger individuals approaching 12 cm (4.7 in).
+Size: Adults generally reach 7-10 cm, with larger individuals approaching 12 cm.

-Distribution and Habitat
+Distribution and habitat

 Native range

 The Arroyo chub is native to coastal streams of Southern California, occurring primarily in Los Angeles, Orange, Riverside, and San Diego counties.
-Its range includes drainages of the Los Angeles River (including the Arroyo Seco), San Gabriel, Santa Ana, San Juan, Malibu, Santa Margarita, and San Luis Rey systems.
+Its range includes drainages of the Los Angeles River (including the Arroyo Seco), San Gabriel River, Santa Ana River, San Juan Creek, Malibu Creek, Santa Margarita River, and San Luis Rey River systems.
 Recent surveys have detected the species in 18 of 40 sampled streams across all seven historically occupied watersheds, though often restricted to upper or less-disturbed reaches.

-Introduced / Transplanted range
+Introduced range

-Human-mediated introductions have been documented in the Santa Ynez, Santa Maria, Cuyama, Santa Clara, and Mojave River drainages.
+Human-mediated introductions have been documented in the Santa Ynez River, Santa Clara River, Ventura River, Santa Maria River, Cuyama River, and Mojave River drainages.
 These introductions are believed to stem from bait bucket releases and accidental transfers during trout stocking.

-Habitat Preferences
+Habitat preferences

-The Arroyo chub is a habitat generalist, meaning it is capable of thriving in a broad variety of environmental conditions rather than being restricted to a narrow habitat type.
+The Arroyo chub is a habitat generalist meaning it is capable of thriving in a broad variety of environmental conditions rather than being restricted to a narrow habitat type.
 However, it tends to favor flowing pools, runs, and slow to moderate current zones in small to medium-sized streams with sandy or muddy substrates.